MicrosoftDocs/powerbi-docs/powerbi-docs/service-features-license-type.md

 ---
 title: Power BI service features by license type
-description: "In the Power BI service, users have defined capabilities based on two types of licenses: per-user (free and Pro) and capacity-based."
+description: "In the Power BI service, users have defined capabilities based on the type of per-user license they have (free or Pro) and whether the content they are interacting with is in a workspace assigned to a Power BI Premium capacity."
 author: mgblythe
 manager: kfile
 ms.reviewer: ''